A^1-invariance of non-stable K_1-functors in the equicharacteristic case: Properties of over general commutative rings

 The following lemma is a straightforward extension of~\cite[Lemma 2.4]{Vo} for $G=\GL_n$ and~\cite[Lemma 3.7]{Abe} for split reductive groups.

-\begin{lem}\cite[Corollary 3.5]{St-poly} Let $G$ be a reductive group of isotropic rank $\ge 2$ over a commutative ring $B$.
-Let $\phi:B\to A$ be a homomorphism of commutative rings, and $h\in B$, $f\in A$ non-nilpotent elements such that $\phi(h)\in fA^\times$ and $\phi:B/Bh\to A/Af$ is an isomorphism.
+\begin{lem} Let $G$ be a reductive group of isotropic rank $\ge 2$ over a Noetherian commutative ring $B$.
+Let $\phi:B\to A$ be a homomorphism of commutative rings, and $h\in B$ be such that $\phi:B/hB\to A/\phi(h)A$ is an isomorphism and the restriction of $h$ to every connected component of $B$ is non-nilpotent.
 Assume moreover that the commutative square

 is a distinguished Nisnevich square in the sense of~\cite[Def.
 3.1.3]{MoV}.
 Then the sequence of pointed sets